 But there is a strange epilogue to this tragic mystery.

-In 1949, a medical examiner from Milwaukee, E.L.
-Tharinger, hypothesized that the unknown boy could actually have been a child named Homer Lemay, who had disappeared around the time that the Little Lord Fauntleroy in the quarry pond was found.
+In 1949, a medical examiner from Milwaukee named E.L.
+Tharinger hypothesized that the unknown boy could actually have been a child named Homer Lemay, who had disappeared around the time that the Little Lord Fauntleroy in the quarry pond was found.

 Homer’s father was questioned after his son’s continued absence, but the elder Lemay stated that Homer had been adopted by a Chicago couple named Norton in 1921.
 Lemay claimed that they had taken the boy to Argentina and later sent a clipping to him that alleged the boy was killed in an automobile accident there.
 Police investigated Lemay’s story but found no proof to validate his claims including no such newspaper nor couple by that name.

 On May 16, 1949, Dr. Tharinger held a press conference and strongly encouraged the exhumation of the unknown boy.
 However, he looked to Sheriff Leslie P. Rockteacher and Coroner Alvin H. Johnson to make the final decision and they ultimately decided to let the Little Lord Fauntleroy rest in peace.

 Little Lord Fauntleroy remains buried in Prairie Home cemetery to the present day under a simple tombstone that belies so little about the great mystery that surrounds him.
 His tombstone reads: “Unknown Boy Found in O’Laughlin Quarry.
 Waukesha, Wis.
 March 8, 1921.”

 After this look at the mysterious case of Waukesha’s Little Lord Fauntleroy, check out the horrifying true crime of the boy in the box.
 Then, read about these parents who kept their children in a plywood box.